gw67-alt/Physics/setup-md.md

 3. Run system self-test sequence from control software
 4. Validate open optical paths with alignment laser

-### Calibration Procedure

-1. Run the `calibration.py` script from the control computer
-2. Follow on-screen instructions for each component calibration
-3. Save calibration results to `calibration_data/` with timestamp
-4. Verify all parameters are within tolerance limits

-### Performance Verification

-1. Execute the `test_sequence.py` script
-2. Verify signal levels at all test points
-3. Confirm chiral signal detection with test pattern
-4. Document all measurements in the lab notebook

 ## Safety Considerations

 ### Laser Safety